sstm2/lf-python-sdk/README.md

     `GET` request to `/dictionary/field_values` to view a list of values for a given field.

-These methods wrap the API responses in instances of `lfapi.Model` subclasses.
+With the exception of `get_field_values()`, these methods wrap the API responses in instances of `lfapi.Model` subclasses.
 These wrapper classes offer some convenient extended functionality, such as JSON and CSV conversion.

 In addition, the `Client` object implements a number of convenience methods around the `/analytics` endpoints for managing data queries: